deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

     )

-The ``site_index`` key holds a list of two integers corresponding to the index of the two coupled sites in the ordered list ``sites`` within the SpinSystem object.
+The ``site_index`` key holds a list of two integers corresponding to the index of the two coupled sites in the ordered list ``sites`` within the SpinSystem instance.
 The ordering of the integers in ``site_index`` is irrelevant.

 The value of the ``isotropic_j`` is the isotropic *J*-coupling, here given as